MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-06.md

 ![Unity with Indicator object selected, disabled, and DirectionalIndicatorController component added](images/mr-learning-base/base-06-section2-step1-4.png)

 > [!NOTE]
-> Now, when the app starts, the Indicator is disabled by default and can be enabled by pressing the Indicator button.
+> Now, when the app starts, the chevron Indicator is disabled by default and can be enabled by pressing the Indicator button.

 Rename the second button to **TapToPlace**, then in the Inspector window, configure the **Button Config Helper (Script)** component as follows: